Aleexm/bridge/README.md

 ## List of features
 - PlayEnv can fully simulate the playing of the cards, including tricks taken, scoring, IMP conversion, etc.
 - Has an integrated POMCP solver, which you can play against interactively.
+See run_pomcp.py

 # Gym Bridge  ♥️